turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

 const main = async () => {
   const httpUrl = process.env.SECRET_REST_URL;

-  // Use key created in tutorial #2 const mnemonic = process.env.MNEMONIC;
+  // Use the mnemonic created in step #2 of the Secret Pathway const mnemonic = process.env.MNEMONIC;

   // A pen is the most basic tool you can think of for signing.